Crary Mountains: Geologic history

 The Crary Mountains were active between 9.3 and 0.04 million years ago during the Miocene and Pliocene.
 The youngest dates have been obtained by argon-argon dating on Mount Frakes, and imply an eruption 35,000±10,000–32,000±10,000 years ago.
 These ages were obtained on English Rock, which has also yielded ages of 826,000±79,000–851,000±36,000 and 1.62±0.02 million years ago.
 Tephra deposits in ice cores recovered at Byrd Station may have originated at Marie Byrd Land volcanoes such as these of the Crary Mountains.

 The maximum age of each volcano decreases in southeastward direction, from 9.34±0.24 million years old Mount Rees to 2.67±0.39 million years old Boyd Ridge.
 The pattern of volcanism migrating along the chain has been observed at other mountain ranges such as the Executive Committee Range, where it takes place at a pace of 7 mm/year like at the Crary Mountains.
 It is directed away from the centre of the Marie Byrd Land volcanic province and may reflect the propagation of a fracture in the crust.
+Present-day seismicity occurs 25 km south of the Crary Mountains on a subglacial mountain, which may be part of the same trend.

 West Antarctica has been subject to glaciation since the Oligocene, where a perhaps local ice cap or snow deposit existed at Mount Petras.
 Volcanoes erupting through ice leave specific geologic structures which can be used to reconstruct the timing and extent of past glaciations.
 Geologic evidence at the Crary Mountains implies that a substantial West Antarctic Ice Sheet existed during the Miocene, and that fluctuations in its size may have stressed the crust and modulated the activity of volcanoes in its area.
 Before its formation the Crary Mountains might have been islands.
 In the Crary Mountains, ice occurred either in the form of slope ice when the mountains were erupting or as a thick continental ice sheet.
 The glaciers were cold-based and thus did not produce tillites or glacial surfaces, and were probably thin.
 Glacial erosion took place mainly between 8.55 and 4.17 million years ago; it formed the cirques in Mount Rees and Mount Steere and transported glacial erratics on the mountains.
+Climate change may cause a notable thinning of the ice around the Crary Mountains.